 The majority of PANDAS children DO NOT need IVIG on a continual basis.
 REPEATED MONTHLY HIGH DOSE (2gram/1kg) IVIG is not recommended by our Scientific Advisory Board.
 Occasionally a child is found to be clearly immune deficient (PID or CVID).
 Consultation with an immunologist is important and IVIG followup may be different.

-Nonetheless, it is a treatment that no parent should rush into.
+It is a treatment that no parent should rush into.
 There are some reports on the internet or from some un-informed doctors that IVIG can be dangerous.
 This is NOT true.
 Ask the physician directly, generally they are sending a cautionary statement to you because like ANY medical procedure – whether it be immunizations, tonsillectomy, transfusion, etc. – there of course is a measure of medical expertise that must always be involved.
 IVIG, if administered, would only be done in an outpatient IVIG center, surgical center or medical hospital.

 WHY DOES IVIG WORK?